Trilochan-Behera-2001/StudentAutomation/README.md

 --->This project leverages a robust technology stack, including:

-1.JDBC: for seamless interaction with the database 2.JSP (JavaServer Pages): for dynamic and efficient web page rendering 3.Servlet: for handling requests and managing the application's flow 4.MySQL: as the reliable and scalable relational database management system 5.Bootstrap: for responsive and visually appealing front-end development 6.CSS: to style and enhance the overall user interface 7.JavaScript: for interactive and dynamic client-side scripting and etc....
+1. JDBC: for seamless interaction with the database
+2. JSP (JavaServer Pages): for dynamic and efficient web page rendering
+3. Servlet: for handling requests and managing the application's flow
+4. MySQL: as the reliable and scalable relational database management system
+5. Bootstrap: for responsive and visually appealing front-end development
+6. CSS: to style and enhance the overall user interface
+7. JavaScript: for interactive and dynamic client-side scripting and etc....